simoninireland/epyc/doc/tutorial/avoid-repeated.rst

 ``epyc`` has two solutions to this problem.

 Using ``createWith``
 --------------------

-The first solution uses the :meth:`LabNotebook.createWith` method, which takes a function used to create a result set.
-When called, the method checks if the result set already exists, and if it does, selects it for us; if it doesn't, then it is created, selected, and then the creation function is called to populate it.
+The first (and preferred)_solution uses the :meth:`Lab.createWith` method, which takes a function used to create a result set.
+When called, the method checks if the result set already exists in the lab's notebook and, if it does, selects it for use; if it doesn't, then it is created, selected, and the creation function is called to populate it.

-If an error occurs while creating the result set, then by default the result set is deleted to avoid holding partial results, and the exception that was raised is propagated.
-These behaviours can be changed using optional arguments.

 To use this method we first define a function to create the data we
 want:

 .. code-block:: python

-   def createResults():
+   def createResults(lab):
        e = LongComputation()
        lab[LongComputation.INITIAL] = int(1e6)
        lab.runExperiment(e)

-We then use this function to create a result set , if it hasn't bee created already:
+We then use this function to create a result set, if it hasn't been created already:

 .. code-block:: python

-   nb = epyc.HDF5LabNotebook('lots-of-results.h5')
-   nb.createWith('first-results',
+   lab.createWith('first-results',
 		  createResults,
 		  description='My long-running first computation')

-Note that the creation function is simply a "thunk" that's called without arguments.
-It needs to have access to all the variables it needs, for example the lab and notebook. :meth:`LabNotebook.createWith` will return when the result set has been created, which will be when all experiments have been run.
+Note that the creation function is called with the lab it should use as argument. :meth:`Lab.createWith` will return when the result set has been created, which will be when all experiments have been run.

+By default the lab's parameter space is reset before the creation function is called, and any exception raised in the creation function causes the result set to be deleted (to avoid partial results) and propagates the exception to the caller.
+There are several ways to customise this behaviour, described in the :meth:`Lab.createWith` reference.

 Using ``already``
 -----------------